 In simple terms, a first-year choice is for a person to chose another year as tax residency than the year in which he actually passed Substantial Presence Test.
-So , if you passed substantial presence test for Calendar Year 2015, if it benefits you and you fulfil the conditions, you can actually become tax residence in the calendar year 2014 .
+So , if you passed substantial presence test for Calendar Year 2019, if it benefits you and you fulfill the conditions, you can actually become tax residence in the calendar year 2018 .

 What are the criteria for First Year Choice?